 (909) 537-5234 Office of Student Engagement website

 CSUSB is home to more than 150 student clubs and organizations and offers a wide range of roles and responsibilities.
 Clubs and organizations provide ready-made laboratories for students to strengthen their leadership skills and opportunities to test classroom learning in a real-world setting.
 They create their very own experiment with different roles, which help identify strengths, weaknesses, and preferences.
-Academic, cultural, religious, service, and political organizations are just a few examples of the types of clubs open to students.
+Academic, cultural, religious, service, and special interest organizations are just a few examples of the types of clubs open to students.
 Membership in any student club or organization is an excellent way to enjoy all the benefits that college life has to offer, and it is one way to make the campus seem more like home.
 Students learn how to lead an organization, conduct effective meetings and elections, as well as develop communication, mediation skills, and public-speaking skills.

 Fraternity and Sorority Life